 In most cases the exact cause is unknown, but it's thought to be a combination of genetic (internal) and environmental (external) factors.

-In some cases, there is a family history of clefts, although most children of parents with clefts will not develop them.
+In some cases there is a family history of clefts, although most children of parents with clefts will not develop them.

 Environmental risk factors

-A number things have been identified that may increase a child's chance of being born with a cleft lip or palate.
+A number of things have been identified that may increase a child's chance of being born with a cleft lip or palate.
 These are outlined below.

 Lack of folic acid during pregnancy

 All pregnant women are advised to take a daily supplement of folic acid during the first four months of pregnancy.
 Folic acid helps reduce the possibility of birth defects.
-One study found the risk of having a child born with cleft lip or palate was more than four times higher if mothers did not take folic acid in their first three months of pregnancy.

 A mother who smokes during pregnancy increases her baby's chance of being born with a cleft.
-The risks from passive smoking are not fully known, but it is a good idea to avoid breathing in high levels of second-hand smoke.
+The risks from passive smoking are not fully known, but it is a good idea to avoid breathing in high levels of secondhand smoke.